 Camp Lejeune Contaminated Drinking Water

-In the early 1980s, at the Marine Corps Base in Lejeune, North Carolina, it was discovered that two on-base water-supply systems were contaminated with trichloroethylene (TCE), a metal degreaser, and perchloroethylene (PCE), a dry cleaning agent.
-Benzene, vinyl chloride, and other compounds were also found to be contaminating the water-supply systems.
+In the early 1980s, officials discovered that the water-supply systems at the Marine Corps Base in Lejeune, North Carolina had become contaminated with the chemicals trichloroethylene (TCE), a metal degreaser, and perchloroethylene (PCE), a substance used in dry cleaning.
+Other hazardous chemicals, including benzene and vinyl chloride, were also present in the camp's water supply.
 These water systems served the housing, administrative, recreational facilities, and the hospital on Camp Lejeune.
-The water systems were contaminated from August 1953 through December 1987.
+The water supply was contaminated between August of 1953 and December of 1987.

-The Department of Veterans Affairs has established a presumption of service connection for eight diseases associated with exposure to contaminants in the water supply at Camp Lejeune, N.C.
+The Department of Veterans Affairs has established a presumption of service connection for several diseases that may be associated with exposure to contaminants in the water supply at Camp Lejeune.
 Active duty, reserve, and National Guard members who served at Camp Lejeune or MCAS New River, N.C. for a minimum of 30 days (cumulative) from August 1, 1953, through December 31, 1987, may be eligible for disability benefits.

-The medical evidence must show you have a current disease on the list of presumptive conditions related to Camp Lejeune.
+The medical evidence must show that you have been diagnosed with a disease on the list of presumptive conditions related to Camp Lejeune.
 The presumptive diseases are:

 - Adult leukemia